momasta/omasta.net/content/en/posts/anomaly-quotes.md

 * Swedish mafia stealing the pavement
   [youtu.be/V_rvHtpAERU?t=480](https://youtu.be/V_rvHtpAERU?t=480 'ANOMALY AND PAPA REVIEW YOUR COUNTRIES 3 (CITY REVIEW) - YouTube')
 * Funny idea for a video by Papanomaly:
-  How about if I sit in the sofa,
+  How about if I sit in the sofa
   and you light it on fire?
   [youtu.be/Ft4czuP0FIs?t=245s](https://youtu.be/Ft4czuP0FIs?t=245s "ANOMALY'S 15 YEAR YOUTUBE ANNIVERSARY - YouTube")
   [youtube.com/clip/UgkxtEPCuweXglx13UfFMeTKE_iNamQ61jgX](https://youtube.com/clip/UgkxtEPCuweXglx13UfFMeTKE_iNamQ61jgX '✂️ Anomaly - Funny Idea for a Video - YouTube')